jlim40/Todo-List/README.md

 # Todo-List

-It is a simple To do List Application that is written in HTML, CSS, and jQuery.<br>
+It is a responsive jQuery based To-do List Application.<br>
+Animation effects have been added for user experience.